Digital signal: Definitions

 The term digital signal has related definitions in different contexts.

 In digital electronics

-In digital electronics, a digital signal is a pulse train (a pulse amplitude modulated signal), i.e. a sequence of fixed-width square wave electrical pulses or light pulses, each occupying one of a discrete number of levels of amplitude.
+In digital electronics, a digital signal is a pulse amplitude modulated signal, i.e. a sequence of fixed-width electrical pulses or light pulses, each occupying one of a discrete number of levels of amplitude.
 A special case is a logic signal or a binary signal, which varies between a low and a high signal level.

 The pulse trains in digital circuits are typically generated by metal–oxide–semiconductor field-effect transistor (MOSFET) devices, due to their rapid on–off electronic switching speed and large-scale integration (LSI) capability.
-In contrast, BJT transistors more slowly generate analog signals resembling sine waves.
+In contrast, bipolar junction transistors more slowly generate signals resembling sine waves.

 In signal processing

 In digital signal processing, a digital signal is a representation of a physical signal that is sampled and quantized.
 A digital signal is an abstraction that is discrete in time and amplitude.
 The signal's value only exists at regular time intervals, since only the values of the corresponding physical signal at those sampled moments are significant for further digital processing.
 The digital signal is a sequence of codes drawn from a finite set of values.
 The digital signal may be stored, processed or transmitted physically as a pulse-code modulation (PCM) signal.